 SEL Curriculum and Practices

-Beginning in 2017, specific elementary classrooms at Greenbrier Elementary (and in 2018, at Clark Elementary) have piloted social-emotional practices and curriculum.
+Beginning in 2017, specific elementary classrooms at Greenbrier Elementary (and in 2018, at Clark Elementary) have piloted special SEAL (Social, emotional, and academic learning) classrooms to innovate and refine an intensive approach to social-emotional practices and curriculum.
 In addition, our alternative learning center, Lugo-McGinness Academy, is very intentional in supporting the social and emotional growth of its students.
 The success of these programs has inspired the spread of these practices across our Charlottesville schools.